rtCamp/Frappe-Manager/docs/reference/migrations.md

 !!! info "Sequential execution"
     Benches are migrated sequentially (not parallel) to avoid database lock conflicts and ensure proper error handling.

+### Migration Check on Every Command

+Every `fm` invocation first checks whether the infrastructure or the target bench is behind the CLI version and prompts you to migrate before proceeding.
+A small whitelist of commands skips this gate so they stay usable on un-migrated setups: `list`, `migrate`, `bake`, `deploy`, `switch`, `self compose`, and `self update-images`.
+The bench-level check is additionally skipped for `stop` and `delete`.

 **See also:** [Configuration reference](/reference/configuration/), [Architecture reference](/reference/architecture/)